coatyio/coaty-js/docs/man/developer-guide.md

 to interactively try some TypeScript code in your browser.

 To program Coaty applications, we recommend to use [Visual Studio Code](https://code.visualstudio.com/), a free, open source IDE that runs everywhere.
-Install the VS Code extension "TSLint" to enable TypeScript linting within the IDE.
+Install the VS Code extension "TypeScript TSLint Plugin" to enable TypeScript linting within the IDE.

 ## Getting started